 When it comes to chip cards, the American Bankers Association recommends cutting through the chip, then cutting the card a few more times.
 Then, dispose of the sections in more than one trash bag.

 If the card is metal, you could use tin snips, or pull out your power tools and go to town.
 Or, you could just request a prepaid envelope from the issuer, send it back and wonder why the heck they make credit cards out of metal in the first place.

 But in the end, all you really need to do is cut it up, making sure you cut the embedded chip.
-Put it in multiple trash cans and you’re done!
+Put the pieces in multiple trash cans, and you’re done!

 I founded Money Talks News in 1991.
 I’m a CPA and have also earned licenses in stocks, commodities, options principal, mutual funds, life insurance, securities supervisor and real estate.